SanduniDewmini/Decision-Tree-Algorithm-for-Time-Series-Forecasting-/README.md

 - Select the best-fit model that maximizes **forecast accuracy** using statistical metrics.

 ## Data Source
-The dataset is private industrial data containing:
+The dataset is private industrial data containing: single response variable and four predictor variables.
--single response variable
--Four predictor variables
 The data is used to train the decision tree model and evaluate forecast accuracy against ARIMA benchmarks.

 ## Features